 Meryl Streep can play any role, any time and on any screen, big or small.

-But for all the accolades she's received—21 Oscar nominations and three wins; 32 Golden Globe nominations and eight wins, plus the Cecil B. DeMille Award; three Emmys; two SAG Awards and countless other prizes, all for acting—and amid the attention inevitably paid to her more than to anyone else in any given project, Streep has managed another, perhaps mightier achievement.
+But for all the accolades she's received—21 Oscar nominations and three wins; 32 Golden Globe nominations and eight wins, plus the Cecil B. DeMille Award; three Emmys; two SAG Awards and countless other prizes, all for acting—and amid the attention inevitably paid to her more than to anyone else in any given production, Streep has managed another, perhaps mightier achievement.

 But it's not as if Streep's personal life started out charmed.
-Rather, she suffered a crushing heartbreak, after which she almost accidentally fell into Mr. Right's arms after a series of unlikely events.
+Rather, she suffered a crushing heartbreak, after which she accidentally fell into Mr. Right's arms after a series of unlikely events.

 Whatever she was thinking, she was right.